temporenc/temporenc/README.rst

   zones.
 All *temporenc* is about is combining existing ideas into a comprehensive encoding format.

+* Why does *temporenc* use so many variable-sized components?

+  The type tags and packing formats are designed to minimize the size of the final encoded byte string.
+For example, by using a 2-bit type tag for ``DT`` values (date with time), the 38 bits required for representing the actual date and time fit exactly into 5 bytes.

 * Who came up with this format?

   *Temporenc* was devised by `Wouter Bolsterlee